kevinw/kevinw.github.com/_posts/2017-09-25-game-failures-graveyard.markdown

 - a webpack configuration so I could ship minified builds
 - pathfinding algorithms so my enemies could hunt you around the levels
 - a Tiled level loader because why not
-- logic for importing asesprite sprite sequences and parameters
+- logic for importing aseprite sequences and parameters
 - y-based sprite depth sorting
 - a "edit mode" gui for editing prefab properties from the browser and then saving changes back to the game data
 - a data driven entity-component-system inspired by Unity's, with prefab inheritance because then it would be even BETTER than Unity's